 - Each classroom and lab has the following available: Clorox disinfecting wipes, hand sanitizer, nitrile examination gloves, tissues, and COVID-19 signage.

-Department of Health and the Centers for Disease Control and Prevention.
+from the Pennsylvania Department of Health and the Centers for Disease Control and Prevention.
 Implementing and communicating strategies and best practices to students, faculty, and staff is key to ensuring everyone’s health and safety.
 The Adult and Continuing Education Center will continue in its efforts to ensure adult student success and employability in the workforce.